Manhattanville, Manhattan: Other sites of interest

 Aside from Grant's Tomb, Riverside Church and the Manhattan School of Music near the southwestern corner, the principal landmarks in Manhattanville are the IRT Broadway Line and Riverside Drive Viaducts.
-Within the neighborhood is the Manhattanville Houses, a 1,272-unit development of the New York City Housing Authority, which opened in 1961.
-Designed in the international towers in the park style by noted Swiss-born architect William Lescaze, the development was initially created to house middle income residents.
+Within the neighborhood is Manhattanville Houses, a 1,272-unit development of the New York City Housing Authority, which opened in 1961.
+Designed in the international "towers in the park" style by noted Swiss-born architect William Lescaze, the development was initially created to house middle income residents.

 The neighborhood also contains the landmarked neo-Renaissance Claremont Theatre where Thomas Edison once shot a short film in 1915 featuring the building's entrance, the Manhattanville Bus Depot, St. Mary's Church, and the Fairway Supermarket, whose broad selections attract distant customers.

 In Riverside Park, north of Grant's Tomb, is the site of the former Claremont Inn, a riverside respite and hotel for the affluent back in its heyday.
 It was originally built around 1775 as a private mansion and estate.
 By the end of the 19th century it was bought by the city of New York and leased to a hotelier.
 There was also a place to rent bicycles at the inn.
 It had a serious fire in the 1940s which caused its demise.
 A plan was in the making for a reuse of the inn and restaurant and grounds when yet a final fire caused its closing in 1951.
 A stone plaque marks where it once stood.